-Chinese Medicine
+Chinese Medicine in Portland, Maine

-Chinese medicine is a comprehensive medical system that offers a variety of therapeutic modalities, including acupuncture, massage, cupping, moxibustion, herbal therapy, dietary therapy, and lifestyle advice.
-Any variation of these techniques may be used in your Acupuncture Session.
-In the West, acupuncture is the most widely recognized modality, and its popularity has grown significantly over the past few years.
-The effectiveness of acupuncture is so well established that physical therapists, chiropractors, and other medical practitioners now incorporate acupuncture needles into their treatments for musculoskeletal issues.
+In the West, acupuncture is the most widely recognized modality of Chinese medicine, and its popularity has grown significantly over the past few years.
+The effectiveness of using acupuncture for musculoskeletal issues is so well established that physical therapists, chiropractors, and other Western medical practitioners now incorporate acupuncture needles into their treatments for physical injuries, also called dry needling.
+Dry needling is a technique that uses an acupuncture needle to release trigger points or tight muscle fibers.

 Person receiving cupping therapy on back